 Our list begins with a series of live TV streaming services, which are also sometimes called “skinny bundles.”
 The “skinny bundle” nickname comes from the tendency these services have to strip down the bulky channel bundles cable is known for and to instead offer slimmer, more affordable live TV packages.
 But that’s not the only innovation these services are making: the most important thing is that live TV streaming services are delivered over the internet, which means they can be viewed anywhere and on all sorts of devices – including Android devices.

 You’ve almost certainly already heard of Hulu, which also operates a popular on-demand streaming service.
-Hulu’s live TV streaming service, creatively dubbed Hulu with Live TV, is a great way to get local channels on Android, because it has all four major networks on board and offers live feeds of them in eligible markets.
+Hulu’s live TV streaming service, creatively dubbed Hulu with Live TV, is a great way to get local channels on Android.
+Hulu with Live TV has all four major networks on board and offers live feeds of them in eligible markets.
 We reviewed Hulu with Live TV here on Cordcutting.com, so you can read more of our thoughts here.
 You can also, of course, just sign up for the free trial, grab the Android app, and start watching local channels on Android.
 To sign up for that free trial offer, just click on the link below.

 Free Over-the-Air TV (With Additional Hardware and Apps)

 You can’t plug an antenna into your Android device – or, at least, you can’t really do so easily, and it would be a kind of ridiculous thing to do.
-But you can turn live over-the-air TV into digital content, which you can then stream to your Android device – in essence, turning OTA content into a way to get local channels on Android.
+But you can turn live over-the-air TV into digital content, which you can then stream to your Android device, turning OTA content into a way to get local channels on Android.

 One way to do this is to invest in an OTA DVR.
 These devices allow you to schedule recordings and to stream live and recorded content using the relevant OTA DVR app on your streaming device.
 In this case, you streaming device is your phone or tablet, and that means you can get live local channels on Android using an antenna and an OTA DVR.